SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 - `apply`
 - `destroy`

-#### Init - Initializing working directories
+### Init

+Init initializes the working directories.
 A working directory must be *initialized* before Terraform can perform any operations on it, such as provisioning infrastructure or changing state.

 Why do we need to initialize the working directory, and what happens during initialization?
 The `terraform` binary contains the basic functionality of Terraform, but it does not include the code for any of the providers (e.g., the AWS provider, Azure provider, GCP provider, and so on), so when we first start using Terraform, we must run the `terraform init` command to instruct Terraform to scan the code (configuration file), determine which providers we are using, and download the code from the [Terraform Registry](https://registry.terraform.io/browse/providers){:target="_blank"}.
 The provider code is downloaded by default into a `.terraform` directory.